kuol/cheatsheet/git_cheatsheet.md

 git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git
 ```

-- Fetch and merge with upstream
+- Fetch and merge with upstream `git fetch upstream; git merge upstream/master` is equivalent to `git pull upstream/master`
 ```
 git fetch upstream
 git checkout master
 git merge upstream/master
 ```

+`git fetch` is the command that says "bring my local copy of the remote repository up to date."

-## Merge or Rebase
+`## Merge or Rebase
 - `git merge branch_name`: takes new commits from the branch `branch_name` and adds them to the current branch.
 - `git rebase branch_name`: takes new commits from the branch `branch_name` and put the current branch on top of